Off-plan property in Dubai

 Is off-plan a good investment in Dubai?

-It drove ~70% of 2026 deals and can gain 15–20% by handover with low entry cash — but it carries construction/handover risk, so the developer’s delivery record is critical.
+It drove ~70% of 2026 deals and has historically gained 15–20% by handover with low entry cash (expect slower in the current correction) — but it carries construction/handover risk, so the developer’s delivery record is critical.

 Is off-plan safe?